Tokyo Disney Disability Access Services (DAS) beginner’s guide

 What certificate or paperwork do I need to prove I am disabled?

-There isn’t a great deal of information, other than eligible certificates should be a “certificate for” their disability, including physical, development (such as autism), neurological, cognitive and mental disabilities.
-This implies official-issued documents such as government documents.
+There isn’t a great deal of information, other than eligible certificates should be a “certificate for” their disability, including physical, developmental (neurodiverse such as Autism / ASD and ADHD), neurological, cognitive and intellectual / mental disabilities.

 Do I need to take original certificates or can I take photocopies or digital scans?